Sam-Dragon/real-time-interview/README.md

 - Consistency level in saga patterns ?
 - Explain Authentication & Authorization ?
 How to achieve it ?

+> Round 3
+- Program to query department based maximum average salary ?
+- Program to order the strings based on the length ?
+- Between two apps, App A uses one of the component of App B as library, It is throwing exception stating bean is not initialized, how to fix it ?
+- How would you rollback transactions in services ?
+- What is blue / green deployment ?
+- How kubernetes implements blue / green deployment ?
+- Optimistic vs Pesimisstic Locking ?
+- Give me a scenario where you encountered threading issue and how you fixed it ?
+- service mesh and its implementation ?
+- Difference between gateway and ingress ?

 </details>

 <details>